Generalized Post Embedding Problems: Higman's Lemma and the length of bad sequences

-For $n\in\Nat$, we say that a sequence (finite or infinite) of words is $n$-good if it has an increasing subsequence of length $n$.
-It is $n$-bad otherwise.
-Higman's Lemma tells us that every infinite sequence is $n$-good for every $n$.
+For $n\in\Nat$, we say that a sequence (finite or infinite) of words is \emph{$n$-good} if it contains an increasing subsequence of length $n$.
+It is \emph{$n$-bad} otherwise.
+Higman's Lemma states that every infinite sequence is $n$-good for every $n$.
 Hence every $n$-bad sequence is finite.

-It is often said that Higman's Lemma is ``non-effective'' since it does not give any explicit information on the maximal length of bad sequences.
+It is often said that Higman's Lemma is ``non-effective'' or ``non-cons\-truc\-tive'' since it does not come with any explicit information on the maximal length of bad sequences.
 Consequently, when one uses Higman's Lemma to prove that an algorithm terminates, no meaningful upper-bound on the algorithm's running time is derived from the proof.
-However, complexity upper-bound can be derived if the complexity of the sequences (or more precisely of the process that generates bad sequences) is taken into account.
-The interested reader can consult~\cite{SS-icalp11} for more details.
-Here we only need the simplest version of these results, i.e., the statement that the maximal length of bad sequences is computable.
+However, the length of bad sequences can be bounded if one takes into account the complexity of the sequences, or more precisely, of the process that generates bad sequences.
+The interested reader can consult~\cite{SS-icalp11,SS-esslli2012} for more details.
+In this article we only use the simplest version of these results, i.e., the statement that when sequences only grow in a restricted way then the maximal length of bad sequences is computable, as we now explain. \\